By Charles Dawson in 1912

 Compared with our previous places of habitation and modes of living, this seemed, at first, to be very primitive and almost unendurable, but before long we grew to regard this homely little log cabin as the coziest place it had been our pleasure to reside in.

-With the coming of the warm days of spring, we broke out the little flats of land along the creek bottom, and planted them with corn, potatoes, melons, etc. Gardens were made, and we entered into the cultivation of our promising crops, hoping to reap an abundance for our needs.
+With the coming of the warm days of spring, we broke out the little flats of land along the creek bottom and planted them with corn, potatoes, melons, etc. Gardens were made, and we entered into the cultivation of our promising crops, hoping to reap an abundance of our needs.
 Nature had by now fully bedecked the whole panorama with a wonderful profusion of foliage, blossom, and color.
 Our little world seemed to be filled to overflowing with promise and happiness.
 Strawberry-time had come.
 The hillsides were covered with the patches of this red luscious fruit.
 One Sunday morning, my wife and I, light of heart, arm in arm, set out to roam the hillsides to gather a pail full of strawberries.
 We were soon in the midst of a profusion of strawberries, so plentiful, full and ripe on all sides of us, that we ran here and there, trampling under foot many berries, in our greed to secure the nicest ones.

 Our pail was soon full to the brim, and our fingers and lips stained from picking and eating, until we were so full we had to stop.
 Then, feeling the tire of contented satisfaction, we sat down upon a convenient rock, lazily viewing the surrounding scenery, resting before we would attempt our home-bound journey.
 With half-closed eyes lying back on the big shaded ledge of stone, my thoughts were dwelling on the incidents of the short past, in which we had left the comforts of civilization and had taken up our abode in this the land of promise, thinking how content we were.
 Just as I began to conjecture the future, I was aroused by an exclamation by my wife, who was now pointing across the rock-walled ravine to a springy spot, shaded by scattered clumps of underbrush.
 Brushing aside the sleepy tangles of my eyes, I noted the cause of her excitement, which I first thought might be Indians.
-Underneath and in the tangles of leaf and stem, quite in contrast to the rich background of green, were berries — strawberries of great size and blood-red color, rivaling even the choicest of the tame ones we had seen in the gardens of our Eastern homes.
+Underneath and in the tangles of leaf and stem, quite in contrast to the rich background of green, were berries — strawberries of great size and blood-red color, rivaling even the choicest of the same ones we had seen in the gardens of our Eastern homes.

 Leaving our already filled pail, we hastened over to view the wonderful sight.
 Picking and eating the first few that we came to, we decided to take some home in my old hat and in the wife’s apron; so, with many noises of wonder and surprise, we filled these articles.
 As I strode through a thick tangle of brush in leaving the patch, my foot caught on an object which threw me to the ground, and on turning over, I found at my feet, the skull of a human being.
 Leaping up, I rushed out of the thicket almost completely unnerved at my ghastly find.
 My wife, who had witnessed my stumble and quick leap up, ran back towards me, inquiring with alarm, the cause of this unusual actions.
 Together we walked back, and I pointed to the eyeless bare skull that was apparently grinning at us from his moldy moss-covered retreat from which my foot had ruthlessly torn him but a moment before.